lawrennd/old_talks/_ml/modelling-things.md

 imply an underestimate of disease rates at a nearby location.
-The mismatch between the observed disease rate and that predicted by modeling the relationship with the covariates through the mean function is then given by the covariance function.
+The mismatch between the observed disease rate and that predicted by modeling the relationship with the covariates through the mean function is then given by the covariance function.}

-The modeling philosophy in machine learning is somewhat different from that followed in traditional statistics.
+\notes{The modeling philosophy in machine learning is somewhat different from that followed in traditional statistics.
 In machine learning the aim is often to be predictive, rather than explanatory.
 There is typically less need for an interpretable model, and so the mean function is much less